getsolus/linux-steam-integration/README.md

 linux-steam-integration
 -----------------------

+### Notice

+Due to work commitments the ramp up for this project is planned for WW04, starting Monday 21st January.
+Basic plan involves:

+ - Adding a hybrid shim mode.
+This will automatically install Steam if it is missing to enable any distro to ship LSI.
+We will of course then need to ship udev rules with this mode enabled.
+This will not conflict with existing modes.
+ - Add missing Proton support (much needed!)
+ - Refactor the two modules to be more extensible and get a boatload of games working.
+ - Enable GitHub issue tracker.

+There is of course more planned, so for now we'll put out an interim maintenance release to fix some annoying bugs, such as Don't Starve not working correctly.

 Linux Steam* Integration is a helper system to make the Steam Client and Steam games run better on Linux.
 In a nutshell, LSI automatically applies various workarounds to get games working, and fixes long standing bugs in both games and the client.